What is back office?

 Because they mostly work on the company’s accounts, financial assistants must be detail-oriented, well-organized, and have excellent analytical abilities.

-Here is a quick comparison to see the difference between paying for an in-house and outsourced financial assistant.
+The following is the updated 2023 salary comparison of paying for an in-house and outsourced financial assistant.

 |Financial assistant||Monthly rate of Filipino staff||Monthly rate of in-house staff|